NHS-NGS/GeL2MDT/Docker/README.md

 - I have not configured the `DAILY_UPDATE.sh` script - should/is this configured with celery?
 - Need to think about permissions for the host directories: db & cache folders are inaccessable with the host ATM
+- The gel2mdt_web image is not strictly portable at the moment as site-specific data is submitted during the build process (usernames as env variables, netrc file creation).
+These need to be moved to make the final image portable/shareable

 Contact:
 philip.davidson2@nhs.net